-In my last two sales calls, the same topic came up, and I didn’t have a blog post about it, so I wrote one (coming soon!).
+In my last two sales calls, the same topic came up about where your first customers will come from and how to find them.
+I didn’t have a blog post about it, so I wrote one.
 Which led me to thinking about this blog post…

 Why sales and customer calls are your best source for content marketing ideas

 I have it easy.
 I’m a marketer, I run sales for Blue Seedling, and I’m also involved in a lot of client engagements, making me a Customer Success person as well.
 I have direct access to prospects and clients, and my marketer mindset immediately translates what I hear into blog posts.

 Your early-stage startup is not a marketing agency like Blue Seedling, but it’s likely that your situation is similar: the CEO is probably doing sales, and maybe also Customer Success.
 Maybe there’s one Sales person, one Success person.
 In a small team, it’s easy to connect with your clients and prospects.
 And even if your company is bigger, it’s still relatively easy to get on sales and client calls or listen to recordings.
 If these are not available, picking the brains of the Sales or Success team members definitely is.

 Forget about reading “thought leadership” pieces and industry blogs to figure out your content strategy.
 Make no mistake: Yes, I do read analyst blogs and I definitely follow my share of industry blogs, and you should, too.
 What you should not do is use them as your primary source of content inspiration and your way of figuring out what your audience cares about.